serfer2/python-deepweb/README.md

 ##### <a name="4.1"></a>4.1 Switching Tor circuit to get a new output IP address.

 Switching Tor circuit programmatically can be very useful.
-For example when runnign web scraping programs, pen-testing, etc...
+For example for web scraping, pen-testing, etc...

-Stem controller allows us to switch to an a new Tor circuit.
+Stem controller allows us to switch to a new Tor circuit.
 It uses Tor Control Protocol.

 Find an a example in [01_stem_switch_circuit.py](./src/01_stem_switch_circuit.py) script.
 It interacts with Tor service, running in localhost port 9051 and switchs Tor circuit by a new one.